Updated July 7, 2023

 Introduction to GIMP Change Background Color

 In this article, we are going to learn how to change the background color in GIMP.
 There are many reasons why you need to change the background.
 As if you want to take a subject and put it in another image or if you want to change the existing natural background to something more graphic or vector type of background.
-The main thing while changing the background is to preserve the realism of the image which we will look at in this article of how to achieve using a layer mask, cool effects, and some tweaks.
+The main thing while changing the background is to preserve the realism of the image, which we will look at in this article, how to achieve using a layer mask, cool effects, and some tweaks.
 Another use of changing the background is to bring more contrast between the subject and the background.

-Step 5: After opening the image what we want to do is to remove the background.
-For that first, we will add an alpha channel to add some transparency.
+Step 5: After opening the image, what we want to do is to remove the background.
+For that, first, we will add an alpha channel to add some transparency.

-Step 8: The algorithm has done a pretty good job but there are a few spots we can work on further.
+Step 8: The algorithm has done a pretty good job, but there are a few spots we can work on further.

-Step 10: Now go to your path panel if it is not open then open it from Windows -> Dockable Dialogs > Paths.
-Then there will be a path to selection button at the bottom of the paths panel and click it to create a path from the selection.
+Step 10: Now go to your path panel.
+If it is not open, then open it from Windows -> Dockable Dialogs > Paths.
+Then there will be a path to selection button at the bottom of the paths panel, and click it to create a path from the selection.

 Step 14: Then add a layer mask.

-Step 16: Now we can hide the path.
+Step 16: Now, we can hide the path.

-Step 22: Then create a new layer for the shadow.
+Step 22: Then, create a new layer for the shadow.

-Step 23: For now bring the shadow above the main layer and switch to the bucket fill tool or press Shift + B and fill it with black while making sure that the foreground is black and then deselect it with Ctrl + Shift + A.
+Step 23: For now, bring the shadow above the main layer and switch to the bucket fill tool or press Shift + B and fill it with black while making sure that the foreground is black and then deselect it with Ctrl + Shift + A.